svalenzano/RTC-Workshops/README.md

 - Explore the equations behind CLMs and compare popular R packages.
 - Explore and compare methods for visualizing CLMs
 - Analyze clustered data using mixed-effects models (CLMMs)

+If you don't want to download anything, you can still follow along with a **non-interactive** R notebook [here](https://kinleyid.github.io/misc/clm_intro.html)